Why SPAC Churchill Capital IV's Stock Is Higher Today

 What happened

-Shares of Churchill Capital IV (NYSE: CCIV.U) were trading higher on Tuesday, a day after Bloomberg reported that the special-purpose acquisition company (SPAC) is close to a deal to take electric-vehicle maker Lucid Motors public.
+Shares of Churchill Capital IV (NYSE: CCIV.U) were having a wild ride on Friday, amid rumors that the special purpose acquisition company (SPAC) was close to announcing a deal to merge with electric-vehicle maker Lucid Motors.

+As of 1:15 p.m.
+EST, Churchill's shares were up about 8% from Thursday's closing price.
+They had been up as much as 21% -- and at one point, down over 6% -- earlier in the session.

 So what